Frequently Asked Questions

 I am disabled; Am I exempt from paying an entrance fee to the State Beaches?

-Yes, specific documentation is required to obtain a disability picture ID card from the Division’s Headquarters, which is required for fee exemption at our State beaches.
+Yes, specific documentation is required to obtain a disability pass from RI State Park's headquarters, which is required for fee exemption at our State beaches.
 To obtain your picture ID you must provide current year social security disability certification listing you as disabled and collecting disability benefits with the Social Security Administration or a current year 100% Disabled Veteran’s Administration certificate.
-ID’s are available only from the North Kingstown location located at 1100 Tower Hill Road, North Kingstown, RI.
-We suggest you call 401-667-6200 in advance to verify your paperwork prior to making a trip to our office.
+Passes are available only at RI State Parks Headquarters located at 1100 Tower Hill Road, North Kingstown from Monday-Friday 9:00 AM to 3:00 PM.
+Please call us with questions at 401-667-6200.

 Are there currently any public lands, parks or trails available for ATV use?